MafiaHub/awesome-mafia/pages/cheats.md

 : Toggles unlimited magazine ammo

 boxer
-: Toggles Player's hands to be big (also enlarges anything that the Player holds or drops while holding, dropped item stays enlarged and gets exponentially bigger)
+: Makes Player's hands to be big (also enlarges anything that the Player holds, when a box is dropped, it stays enlarged and gets exponentially bigger)

 jizda
-: Toggles roof of cabriolet cars (soft top)
+: Removes roof of cabriolet cars the Player is currently sitting in (soft top)

 parnik
 : Toggles models of Tommy and Grandma on the boat that goes under drawbridges (Titanic movie reference)